AEGISnetInc/WildFHIR/README.md

 WildFHIR Community Edition
 ==========================

-AEGIS WildFHIR - an open-source implementation of the FHIR R4 specification in Java
+AEGIS WildFHIR - an open-source implementation of the FHIR R4 specification in Java.

+This project is Open Source, licensed under the Apache Software License 2.0.

 [![License][Badge-License]][Link-License]